JHDeerin/notesPageTest/rawNotes/cs4510_automataComplexity/3_yetMoreTMsPvNP_1_16_20.md

         - To specify Turing Machines at a higher-level with implementation details, then, you'll set up a description for what larger operations like "rewind tape" mean, and then describe your TM in those terms
             - These won't be as formal as mathematical set theory, but you need to convince us that you COULD figure out how to write the state diagram for this stuff if you had to
             - Literally, an encoding of a TM is a binary/etc. string in your language that can represent the 7-tuple describing a TM, which you can then pass to a universal TM
-            - You then specify shorthand ike "fetch variable" instead of having to list the explicit states for every single operation
+            - You then specify shorthand like "fetch variable" instead of having to list the explicit states for every single operation

 - So, let's define P
     - Last time, we said a language $L$ is in TIME(f(n)) if there is a TM $M$ such that for all inputs $w$ of length $n$, $M$ correctly accepts or rejects $w$ in O(f(n)) steps